-Giving tobacco to young people?
+Giving tobacco or vapes to young people?

 You’re helping them into addiction, ill health and money worries.